MarioAGR/docs-for-laravel.nvim/README.md

-# Like `:help` but for Laravel docs
+# Almost like `:help` but for Laravel docs

+- Why _almost_ like `:help` ?
+  Cause if you have configured sessions in nvim, when a file of yours is in a window and the docs in another, you may think that if you close nvim the docs window would conserve, but no :(.

-Is it better than consulting them via web browser?
+- Is it better than consulting them via web browser?
   Maybe not, but was fun learning and doing it.

 ## Requirements:
 1. Neovim >= 0.10.0 (recommended)